chenqiuyuan/chenqiuyuan.github.io/index.md

 ### Publication
 2021

+Yuxing Hu, Meng Yan, Zhongxin Liu, <strong>Qiuyuan Chen</strong>, Bei Wang.
+"How should I Improve the UI of My App: A Study of User Reviews of Popular Apps in the Google Play".
+In International Symposium on Software Reliability Engineering (ISSRE). <strong>(CCF Rank B)</strong> Conference Accepted.   [pdf]    <br />

 <strong>Qiuyuan Chen</strong>, Chunyang Chen, Safwat Hassan, Zhenchang Xing, Xin Xia, Ahmed E. Hassan.
 "How should I Improve the UI of My App: A Study of User Reviews of Popular Apps in the Google Play".
 In  ACM Transactions on Software Engineering and Methodology (TOSEM). <strong>(CCF Rank A)</strong> Journal Accepted.   <a href="TOSEM_Chen_2021_How Should I Improve the UI of My App.pdf" target="_blank">[PDF]</a>     <br />